 Check the Entertainment Schedule, My Disney Experience app or the Times Guide at Epcot park for the schedule and showtimes.
 Be aware that outdoor parades and events may be cancelled due to inclement weather, and that showtimes are subject to change.

 Swimming with dolphins!
 Holiday celebrations!
 A flower and garden extravaganza!
-Check out some favorite happenings at Epcot.
+Check out these events, festivals and tours at Epcot.

 A springtime gala that’s budding with magnificent gardens, fresh food and toe-tapping entertainment, the Flower and Garden Festival invites you to discover topiaries sculpted into your favorite Disney characters, wander through interactive gardens designed to light your imagination, and connect with nature on a guided tour like ‘Behind the Seeds.’
 Foodies can refuel on inspired cuisine highlighting the season’s freshest ingredients at the Outdoor Kitchens.
 If you have kids, make sure to visit play areas and exhibits designed to keep them smiling.

 If you’re yearning for a once-in-a-lifetime experience, look no further.
 Intriguing and intimate, this three-hour dolphin encounter includes interacting with dolphins in waist-deep water, learning firsthand how the dolphins are cared for, visiting backstage areas, and even sitting in on a training and research session with Epcot’s team of marine mammal specialists.